dsmithhayes/vpc/doc.md

 with all zeros.
 The `DAT_MASK` constant is set to all ones so that when a valid data operation is inverted it matches the mask properly.
 This will render all invalid operations useless.

+There are macros and cosntants defined all throughout `operations.h` that will help extract the data necessary to perform each operation.
+It is recommended that the documentation in `operations.h` be read to fully understand what each value of these constants are, and what each function per operation's prototype means.

 ### 4.2 Source Files